Vince McMahon: Other business dealings

 In 1979, Vince and Linda purchased the Cape Cod Coliseum and the Cape Cod Buccaneers of the Atlantic Coast Hockey League.
-In addition to pro wrestling and hockey, they began selling out rock concerts (including Van Halen and Rush) in non-summer months, traditionally considered unprofitable due to lack of tourists.
+In addition to pro wrestling and hockey, they began selling out rock concerts (including Van Halen and Rush) in non-summer months; the time was traditionally considered unprofitable due to lack of tourists.
 This venture led the McMahons to join the International Association of Arena Managers, learning the details of the arena business and networking with other managers through IAAM conferences, which Linda later called a great benefit to WWE's success.

+McMahon has worked as a film producer beginning in 1989 with No Holds Barred.
+In 2002, he established WWE Studios.

-In 1990, McMahon founded the World Bodybuilding Federation organization, which folded in 1992.
+In 1990, McMahon founded the World Bodybuilding Federation.
+The organization held two pay-per-view events at the Trump Taj Mahal before closing in July 1992.

 In 2000, McMahon again ventured outside the world of professional wrestling by launching the XFL, a professional American football league.
 The league began in February 2001, with McMahon making an appearance at the first game, but folded after one season due to low television ratings.
+In 2017, McMahon established Alpha Entertainment, a separate entity from WWE which subsequently acquired XFL trademarks.

-On January 25, 2018, McMahon announced a resurrection of the XFL.
+McMahon officially announced a resurrection of the XFL on January 25, 2018.
 After only five weeks of play in its inaugural 2020 season, the league abruptly ceased play due to the COVID-19 pandemic, and filed for bankruptcy on April 13, 2020.

-In February 2014, McMahon helped launch an over-the-top streaming service called the WWE Network.

-In 2017, McMahon established Alpha Entertainment, a separate entity from WWE.

-In 2025, McMahon established 14th & I, an investment firm and “entertainment hub company” pursuing opportunities in media and sports entertainment.
+In 2025, McMahon established 14th & I, an investment firm and "entertainment hub company" pursuing opportunities in media and sports entertainment.